“Physical fitness is the first requisite of happiness” Joseph Pilates

-As we come to the end of stress awareness week here, we are reminded how important it is to take some time to focus on yourself and your mental health.
-In modern society, there are several factors that can lead to stress and anxiety: pressures at work, juggling responsibilities, and the general feeling of becoming overwhelmed with everything that is going on in the world.
+In modern society, several factors can lead to stress and anxiety: pressures at work, juggling responsibilities, and the general feeling of becoming overwhelmed with everything that is happening in the world.

-One of the best ways to give yourself a break and relieve this pressure is to focus on your breathing and being truly present; and what better way than to practice the mindful exercise of Pilates (even if it’s just an hour out of your day.)
+One of the best ways to give yourself a break and relieve this pressure is to focus on your breathing and being truly present; and what better way than to practice the mindful exercise of Pilates?

 Practising Pilates just three times per week will allow you the opportunity to clear your thought process and release any built-up tension.
 Pilates is a mind-body discipline, where your attention needs to be in the present moment, focusing on the exercises and their instruction to ensure precision and quality of movement.

-We all know that exercise is good for you physically, and that taking some time to work out can relieve built-up tensions as you focus on making your body and mind stronger.
-But did you know that studies performed from researchers at the University of Illinois at Urbana-Champaign have shown that it is mindful exercises that improves brain function the best over aerobic exercise
+We all know that exercise is good for you physically and that taking some time to work out can relieve built-up tensions as you focus on making your body and mind stronger.
+But did you know that studies performed by researchers at the University of Illinois at Urbana-Champaign have shown that mindful exercises improve brain function the best over aerobic exercise?

 Some key reasons why Pilates is an excellent all-round body-mind conditioning tool are: